NPMpayela/FindoraFinalOPSC7312-Part2/README.md

 	> Use the search bar at the top to find specific events by keywords or categories.
 	> Enable location services to find events near your area.
 You can also set a specific 	location manually.
 	> Use filters to narrow down events by category, date, or proximity.

+ 3.1.
+Using Map feature
+      > On the Bottom of the Home page navigate to the google maps icon.
+      > Accept permissions and start using the map.

 4. Exploring Event Details

 	> Tap on any event to view more details, including: